 - Save more: Try to get to the level of saving at least 10 percent or even 15 percent for retirement, and a good chunk for other goals.

 Now could be the right time to meet with a financial planner to plan your financial future and diversify your investments.

 - Financial planner: Get a life plan started, especially in terms of diversifying your investments.
-Advisors are required to follow the "fiduciary standard" and put your best interests first, so work with one who fits your needs.
+When you become a client, advisors are required to follow a "fiduciary standard" and put your best interests first, so work with one who fits your needs.